Where Do I Start?

 Why Change To A Sustainable Lifestyle?

-As we steadily increase our demands on the world’s limited resources, we also see our actions having a direct effect on the climate of the world.
-Climate change is now largely accepted as real and as such, is a threat to our delicately balanced ecosystem and all life on earth.
+As we steadily increase our demands on the world’s limited resources, we also see our actions directly affecting the climate of the world.
+Climate change is now largely accepted as real and, as such, is a threat to our delicately balanced ecosystem and all life on earth.

 However, all is not lost.
-Many people around the world are switching onto this enforced realism and are starting to take action to curb its effects.
-From direct activism, to social media chats, to small proactive changes in personal lifestyle choices, people are trying to make a difference.
+Many people worldwide are switching onto this enforced realism and are starting to take action to curb its effects.
+From direct activism to social media chats to small proactive changes in personal lifestyle choices, people are trying to make a difference.

 The journey of a thousand miles begins with one step.

 As I said, transitioning to a sustainable lifestyle is not an easy one.
 There are many critics out there and seemingly just as many “eco shaming” people who will pour scorn upon your efforts.
-So this transition will require dogged determination and strength of character to stay focused which you may not believe you have.
+So this transition will require dogged determination and character strength to stay focused, which you may not believe you have.

-That is to say, whether it be zero waste, ethical fashion choices; plastic-free, carbon footprint reduction, non-toxic cleaning or many others, all efforts will eventually aid to accomplish the ultimate goal.
+That is to say; whether it be zero waste, ethical fashion choices, plastic-free, carbon footprint reduction, non-toxic cleaning, or many others, all efforts will eventually aid in accomplishing the ultimate goal.

 Sustainability is something that we are all responsible for and something we will all benefit from.

-This is why I would encourage you not to go down the eco shaming route, or look down upon those whose efforts may seem like a very small drop into a very large ocean.
+This is why I would encourage you not to go down the eco shaming route or look down upon those whose efforts may seem like a tiny drop into a vast ocean.

 Where Do I Begin My Journey To Sustainable Living?

 It might be easier to answer that question if you thought about what sustainable living looks like to you.
-From the small list above you can see that there are many possible interpretations of sustainability, which therefore means that we all have different points of entrance.
+From the small list above, you can see that there are many possible interpretations of sustainability, which means that we all have different entrance points.

-For me, it started with reducing my plastic usage, then onto greener cleaning and is now moving into a more minimalist style of living.
-For others, it began with healthier food choices, ethical shopping, and support of the local farmers.
+For me, it started with reducing my plastic usage, then onto greener cleaning, and is now moving into a more minimalist style of living.
+For others, it began with healthier food choices, ethical shopping, and the support of the local farmers.

-However, some things are constant and in the beginning, we all faced down the same barriers.
-These common barriers threatened to sabotage our goals, knock us off track and turn us away from sustainable our efforts.
-We will talk about those later but for now, where to begin?
+However, some things are constant, and in the beginning, we all faced the same barriers.
+These common barriers threatened to sabotage our goals, knock us off track, and turn us away from sustainable our efforts.
+We will talk about those later, but for now, where to begin?

-The first step and the one which will keep you grounded, is working out a strong definition of what a sustainability lifestyle looks like for you.
+The first step, which will keep you grounded, is working out a strong definition of what a sustainable lifestyle looks like for you.

 An example of this might be; to shop ethically, upcycle, create more quality family time and volunteer your services to a green cause.

 Whatever it might be for you, the point is that it gives you something solid to aim for and fall back on when life gets tough.
-Following on from that I will now share with you a few of those common barriers that we all faced, plus some methods to overcome them.
+Following that, I will now share a few of those common barriers that we all faced, plus some methods to overcome them.

-Remember that the transition to sustainable living is never easy, so please take the time to work out what it really means to you and focus upon that.
+Remember that the transition to sustainable living is never easy, so please take the time to work out what it really means to you and focus on that.